7 ways to make the most of dollar-cost averaging

 Whether investing a set dollar amount or a percentage of your income, Educators Senior Financial Advisor, Ahmed Rageh, recommends doing it the same way every time.

 “One of the things that makes dollar-cost averaging effective is the consistency,” says Ahmed.
 “So, pick how you want to invest, whether that be weekly, monthly, or quarterly—and stick with it.
 Otherwise, you’ll end up saving at different ratios, which will cause inconsistent returns over the long term.”

 3. Remember to rebalance your portfolio.

-You’ve worked with a financial planner to determine the mix of investments in your portfolio (or its “asset allocation”) that will help you meet your goals.
-Because different investments will grow or decline at different rates—one year may be good for stocks and bad for bonds—the different parts of your portfolio will also grow at different rates.
-To keep your original asset allocation, your portfolio should be rebalanced to reflect its original target regularly, say, once a year.
+One year may be good for stocks and bad for bonds—the next year, vice versa.
+The different parts of your portfolio will also grow at different rates.
+To compensate for the natural ups and downs of the market (and keep your original asset allocation), your portfolio should be rebalanced to reflect its original target at least once a year.

 5. Remain engaged.

 Just because you’re committed to a strategy doesn’t mean you stop being involved.

 For example, some investors establish a ‘stop-loss order’ to sell an investment (an order that’s put in to automatically sell a stock when an investment drops by a predetermined amount).
 However, a stop-loss order is more appropriate if you are buying shares of a stock, rather than investing in a dividend-producing fund or exchange-traded fund.

 Moral of the story: keep your eye on the ball when it comes to any investment strategy.

 Don’t have time to be constantly checking in on your investments?
 Educators Monitored Portfolios are the solution.